Push Rod vs Pull Rod Suspension In F1 (Simple Explanation)

 Advantages Of Pull Rod Suspension

-A pull rod suspension setup has the strut going from the top of the wheel to the bottom of the chassis, meaning the assembly of rockers, torsion bars, dampers and springs is at the bottom of the chassis rather than being built into the top of the nose.
+A pull rod suspension setup has the strut going from the top of the wheel to the bottom of the chassis, meaning the assembly of rockers, torsion bars, and dampers is at the bottom of the chassis rather than being built into the top of the nose.

-This gives the pull rod suspension two clear advantages.
-The first is a lower center of gravity, which will provide the car with better stability and grip in the front end, as more of the weight is lower to the ground.
-This could be a big advantage to cars that need some better front end grip and more responsive turn in through corners.
+This means the pull rod layout can lead to a lower center of gravity, which can provide the car with better stability and grip in the front end, as more of the weight is lower to the ground.
+However, as mentioned above with the push rod suspension’s advantages of better grip through a stiffer setup, this advantage isn’t going to be a major one.

 Disadvantages Of Pull Rod Suspension